lanrat/certgraph/README.md

 ## Compiling

-To compile certgraph you must have a working go 1.9 or newer compiler on your system.
+To compile certgraph you must have a working go 1.9 or newer compiler on your system, as well as the golang [dep](https://github.com/golang/dep) dependency management tool.
 To compile for the running system compilation is as easy as running make
 ```
+certgraph$ make dep
+dep ensure
 certgraph$ make
 go build -o certgraph certgraph.go
 ```